Loiret: tourism and sightseeing

 Also very popular with ramblers is the extensive Orleans Forest to the east of the city.
 To the south of the forest you will also enjoy visiting the park and arboretum that dominates the town of Chateauneuf-sur-Loire.

 To the north-east of Orleans you should visit the village of Yevre-le-Chatel, classified among the most beautiful villages in France.
+Another great garden to visit in the Loiret department is the Arboretum-des-Grandes-Bruyeres, home to various national collections of trees and plants.

 While in this region also explore the town of Montargis, criss-crossed by rivers and canals and with several places of interest to explore - as well as a large number of bridges!